gramlang/gram/README.md

 Normally, all of your CPU cores will be used to build Gram.
 You can override this behavior with the `NPROCS` option.
 For example, you can run `make NPROCS=1` to build Gram with only one core.

 By default, Gram will be built in release mode for maximum performance.
-You can run `make BUILD_TYPE=Debug` to build Gram with debugging information.
+You can run `make BUILD_TYPE=debug` to build Gram with debugging information.
 This is useful if you are working on the Gram compiler.

-If you want to remove all of the artifacts created during the build process, run `make clean`.
+If you want to remove the artifacts created during the build process, run `make clean` with a specific build type or `make clean-all` for all build types.
 Normally, these files are retained so future builds can use them instead of starting from scratch.

 The default installation directory is `/usr/local/bin`.
 You can run `make install PREFIX=path` to install to a different directory.